AdrianY1997/adriany1997/README.md

 I have knowledge from basic to medium in different development technologies.

 In theory i have the basic knowledge of programming syntax.
 Conditionals, loops or classes and most of knowledge of development that's I mean.
 I try to write programs in different languages such as Java for minecraft modding or JavaFX applications, C for UnrealEngine Games, C# for Unity Games, etc...
-But, my strength is the web development either in vanilla development or the use of framework and libraries and here is a list ✨
+But, my strength is the web development either in vanilla development or the use of framework, libraries and `here is a list ✨`

  - I have used them, but I know little about them.